0x1ance/soulbound/README.md

 ## Soulhub Manager Contract

-**A soulhub manager contract provides the administrator role management functionality for a soulhub contract, which defines the organizational structure, by granting the administrator role to accounts (either contracts or wallet).**
+A soulhub manager contract provides the administrator role management functionality for a soulhub contract, which defines the organizational structure, by granting the administrator role to accounts (either contracts or wallet).

-### Two functionalities for a soulhub administrator role:
+### Two functionalities for the soulhub administrator role:

-In general, there are two main functionalities for soulhub administrators:

 (1) **perform the administrative operations of the soulhub contract**, including setting the user`s wallet address to the corresponding soul, or signing an authorization signature to users to set their wallet address to the corresponding soul themselves, etc.